Hoda Muthana: Later developments

-As of June 2024, Muthana and her 7 year old son are being held in the Al-Roj detention camp (along with over 65,000 suspected Islamic State members and their families) in north-east Syria by US-allied Kurdish forces.
-She’s well-known in the camp for being outspoken.
-She doesn’t wear a face veil and scrawled F-ISIS on the wall outside her tent.
+As of June 2024, Muthana and her 7 year old son were being held in the Al-Roj detention camp (along with over 65,000 suspected Islamic State members and their families) in north-east Syria by US-allied Kurdish forces.
+At this time she was well-known in the camp for being outspoken.
+She did not wear a face veil and scrawled F-ISIS on the wall outside her tent.
+She told CNN that "all she wanted" was to return to the US, and that she would prefer to serve time in an American prison.